Frequently Asked Questions [re: World Religions Conference]

 Q-17: Do you provide invitation letter for international delegates?

 There is no charge to attend the conference.
-Moreover, complementary brunch, lunch and refreshments are also provided at no charge.
+Moreover, complementary refreshments and dinner is also provided at no charge.

-The World Religions Conference organizing committee has made special arrangements with the City of Guelph to provide free parking to all conference attendees and volunteers at the East Parking Arcade located off Macdonell street in downtown Guelph.
-River Run Centre is 3 minute walk from parkade.
+The World Religions Conference organizing committee has made special arrangements with the University of Waterloo to provide free parking to all conference attendees in Parking Lot "H" that is across from the conference venue of Hagey Hall.

 Speakers are selected after a vigorous selection criteria.
 Initially, partner organizations and faith groups who have agreed to participate in the conference are requested to make their selection and recommendations of the speakers representing the respective faiths.
 This selection is presented to the World Religions Conference Organizing committee.
 The committee reviews the background, qualifications and general popularity of the speakers.
 Speaker who are renowned among their respective faith communities, and those who are considered at least a reasonable authority to represent the faith are chosen.
 Speaker must agree to comply with the terms and conditions of the conference.
 These terms for speakers are can be viewed here.